Data Practices Request

 Data Request Process

-Upon receiving your request, the City will work to process it.
+Upon receiving your request, the City will begin processing:

 - If we do not have the data, we will notify you in writing as soon as reasonably possible.

-- If we have the data, but the data are not public, we will notify you as soon as reasonably possible and state which specific law says the data are not public or cannot be disclosed.
+- If we have the data, but the data are not public, we will notify you as soon as reasonably possible and state which specific law classifies the data as non-public.

-- If we have the data, and the data are public, we will respond to your request appropriately and promptly, within a reasonable amount of time by doing one of the following:
+- If we have the data, and the data is public, we will respond to your request appropriately and promptly, within a reasonable amount of time by doing one of the following:

 - arrange a date, time, and place to inspect data, for free, if your request is to look at the data, or

-If you do not understand some of the data (technical terminology, abbreviations, or acronyms), please let us know.
-We will give you an explanation if you ask.
+If you do not understand some of the data (technical terminology, abbreviations, or acronyms), please let us know and we can provide an explanation.

 The Government Data Practices Act does not require us to create or collect new data in response to a data request if we do not already have the data, or to provide data in a specific form or arrangement if we do not keep the data in that form or arrangement.
 For example, if the data you request are on paper only, we are not required to create electronic documents to respond to your request.